letsencrypt/boulder/ratelimits/README.md

    'NewFoosPerIPAddress:172.23.45.22'.

-2. The request is approved and the 'NewFoosPerIPAddress:172.23.45.22' bucket is initialized with 19 tokens, as 1 token has been removed to account for the cost of the current request.
-To accomplish this, the initial TAT is set to the current time plus the _cost increment_ (which is 1/20th of a second if we are limiting to 20 requests per second).
+2. The request is approved and the 'NewFoosPerIPAddress:172.23.45.22' bucket is initialized with a TAT of the current time (t₀) plus the _cost increment_.
+We happen to treat the request as having a cost of 1, and the _emission period_ is 1/20th of a second, so the _cost increment_ is 1/20th of a second.

 3. Bucket 'NewFoosPerIPAddress:172.23.45.22':
-    - will reset to full in 50ms (1/20th of a second),
     - will allow another newFoo request immediately,
-    - will allow between 1 and 19 more requests in the next 50ms,
+    - will allow 19 more requests in the next 50ms,
     - will reject the 20th request made in the next 50ms,
     - and will allow 1 request every 50ms, indefinitely.
+    - will act like an uninitialized bucket (allowing the full 20 request burst) if 50ms pass with no more requests.

 The subscriber makes another request 5ms later:

-4. The TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' is compared against the current time and the _burst offset_.
-The current time is greater than the TAT minus the cost increment.
+4. The TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' is compared against the current time and the _tolerance_ of 1000ms.
+The TAT is less than current time plus the tolerance.
 Therefore, the request is approved.

-5. The TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' is advanced by the cost increment to account for the cost of the request.
+5. The TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' is again advanced by the _cost increment_ to account for the cost of the request.

-The subscriber makes a total of 18 requests over the next 44ms:
+The subscriber makes a total of 19 more requests over the next 44ms:

+6. The TAT has now been advanced by the _cost increment_ a total of 21 times, for a total of 1050ms.
+The current time is t₀+49ms, and the TAT is t₀+1050ms.

+The subscriber makes another request with no delay:

+7. The current time plus the tolerance (1000ms) is t₀+1049ms.
+The TAT of t₀+1050 is greater than that, so the request is denied.
+The TAT is not modified.

+The subscriber makes another request 2ms later:

+8. The current time plus the tolerance (1000ms) is t₀+1051 ms. The TAT of t₀+1050 is now _less_ than that, so the request is accepted and the TAT is increased by the _cost increment_ again.

+The subscriber shuts down their server and takes a vacation.
+Two weeks later, they boot it back up and make another request:

-6. The current time is less than the TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' minus the burst offset, thus the request is rejected.
+9. The TAT is less than the current time.
+If we simply increased the TAT by the _cost increment_, it would be as if the subscriber saved up a huge burst.
+   Instead, we set the TAT to the current time plus the _cost increment_.

 This mechanism allows for bursts of traffic but also ensures that the average rate of requests stays within the prescribed limits over time.